websockets/ws/README.md

 });

 server.on('upgrade', function upgrade(request, socket, head) {
-  authenticate(request, (err, client) => {
+  // This function is not defined on purpose.
+Implement it with your own logic. authenticate(request, (err, client) => {
     if (err || !client) {
+      socket.write('HTTP/1.1 401 Unauthorized\r\n\r\n');
       socket.destroy();
       return;
     }